 Parents name their kids names that they like.
 But those choices are guided by their race, their wealth, and their politics, according to new research.

 What’s it all mean?
 That depends on where you stand.
-The summary to the University of Chicago studies points out that while there are some rules, there are as many exceptions.
 The very common name ‘Joshua’, for example, seems to not correlate with any trends at all.
 The same goes for “Andrew.”
 Some liberal-leaning parents might name their kids after their grandmother June because June is a cool name, a great month, and, hey, they love grandma.
 If June Carter is a hero to a slew of conservative southerners… so be it.

 This article was originally published on